Sofia Tsolakidou

 Sofia Tsolakidou is a Greek kickboxer.

 As of September 2025 she was the #9 ranked -53.5 kg kickboxer in the world according to Beyond Kickboxing.

 Career

 Tsolakidou made her professional on April 12, 2024, against Mellony Geugjes at KOK Fight Night in Athens.
 She won the fight by unanimous decision.

 On May 18, 2025, Tsolakidou faced Nora Perez for the vacant WAKO-Pro Mediterranean Featherweight title.
 She won the fight by first-round technical knockout.

-On August 23, 2025, Tolakidou travelled to Tokyo, Japan, to challenge Noriko Ikeuchi for her Krush Women's Flyweight title.
+On August 23, 2025, Tsolakidou travelled to Tokyo, Japan, to challenge Noriko Ikeuchi for her Krush Women's Flyweight title.
 She won the fight by extension round unanimous decision.

-Tolakidou would be scheduled to challenge SAHO for the K-1 Women's Flyweight Championship at K-1 World MAX 2025 - 70kg World Championship Tournament Final on November 15, 2025.
+Tsolakidou would be scheduled to challenge SAHO for the K-1 Women's Flyweight Championship at K-1 World MAX 2025 - 70kg World Championship Tournament Final on November 15, 2025.
 It was announced that the bout was cancelled because Tolakidou withdrew due to a lumbar disc herniation on October 24, 2025.
+They rescheduled the fight for K-1 World GP 2026 - 90kg World Tournament on February 8, 2026.
+She lost the fight by unanimous decision.

+Tsolakidou faced Cheyenne Aldus at IFP Fight Series #5 on May 23, 2026.
+She lost the fight by unanimous decision.